+Prior to March of 2020, we offered all sessions in-person; however, at the start of the pandemic, and due to Sage's family's medical complexity, all sessions within the practice were transitioned to Telehealth.
 We understand that the pandemic has brought tremendous change and loss.
-We are here to support you as you continue to weather the changes and all of the associated unknowns.
+We are here to support you as you continue to weather the changes and all of the associated unknowns of our new way of living.

-At this time, we have decided as a practice to keep our physical office in Chadds Ford closed.
-As a result, all sessions have shifted to telehealth appointments, which are completed through our HIPPA-compliant telehealth and practice management platform, Simple Practice.
+All individual sessions are still taking place as telehealth appointments, which are completed through our HIPPA-compliant telehealth and practice management platform, Simple Practice.
 These sessions take place through live video conferencing and can be completed through any compatible electronic device (smart phone, tablet, computer) anywhere you have privacy and a reliable internet connection.
 Because telehealth sessions are considered to take place where the client is located at the time of service, and because the clinician must be licensed in the state in which the services are taking place, clients must be in the state of Pennsylvania during telehealth sessions.

 A Note on Telehealth with Children